 Our tool provides an intuitive workflow that imports and processes raw unfiltered shape memory alloy mechanical (tensile/compression), thermal (DSC), or thermomechanical (tensile/compression with environmental chamber) data to produce customizable figures and systematically derived material data.
 This toolset can extract data from multiple inputs such as tensile test data and external thermocouples and automatically synchronize them onto the same time series.
 With raw force and displacement data, the SMA REACT can calculate strains and stresses based on various sample geometries.
 Coupling temperature, stress, and strain data, this tool can apply customizable filters and remove systematic errors within the dataset, periodically prompting the user for filter approval.
-The program then produces various figures to help visualize the complex shape memory alloy material behavior.
+The refined data is then iteratively calibrated to best fit a Lagoudas-Hartl constitutive model.
+The program is open-source allowing for other features and SMA models to be added.
+The focus on automated and intuitive generation of figures and model fitting greatly assist experimentalists, modelers, and designers to iterate on novel shape memory alloy materials and applications.

 Introduction